Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Key Mention

 The custom element Key Mention is good for creating additional short information for reference.
-You can use it to markup the last update time of the table or paragraph.
-Or, you can use it like the HTML `<cite>` tag and more.
+You can use it to markup the last update time of the table or paragraph or more other usage.

 ![Screenshot 2022-09-25 185512](https://user-images.githubusercontent.com/110529913/192140048-a6384ac9-069b-4d88-924c-9eb4a64c778a.png)